 Define everyday words together.
 For example, “What is a cup?” or “What is a blanket?”
 Playing a vocabulary and word reasoning game such as Hedbanz can be motivating and fun.

 Practice analogies.
 Pose this to your child: Lemon is to Sour…as…Candy is to_______.
-This analogy game will help with language-based (vs. figural) analogies, but if this is too difficult, help your child understand how and why things go together with a “What Goes Together” puzzle.
+This analogy activity will help with language-based (vs. figural) analogies, but if this is too difficult, help your child understand how and why things go together with a “What Goes Together” puzzle.
 Learning about opposites may be a helpful step in learning analogies as well.

 Practice similarities and category naming.
 Have your preschooler name three items for each of the following categories: